bhdirect-ebooks/dev-docs/source/process/tools-setting-your-machine-and-software.md

 ## ePub Zip/Unzip 2.0.1

-This app converts unzips an epub into html file directory or, you guessed it, zips up an html epub directory into an epub file .
-Click here for setup...
+This app converts unzips an epub into html file directory or, you guessed it, zips up an html epub directory into an epub file. **Download**: <https://drive.google.com/open?id=15TssIvYh1140EIhs7jyTRSS-ewWy72J1> Move the app to your screen's dock, and then just drag epub folders or files onto it.
+Converted files should be in your Download folder.

 <hr />